Latin Heat Rugby League: Formation

 They then entered the Cabramatta International Nines in Sydney on 2 February 2014.
 Former USA Tomahawk and 2013 World Cup participant Kristian Freed was a guest player for the Latin Heat squad in the tournament.

 After losses to the Philippines and Portugal, they recorded their first international victory against Japan 22–8.
 They were eliminated, however, against the Greek national side 18–0 in the quarterfinals.

 In June 2014 they played against the Thailand Stars, which ended in a 16-all draw after prop Jonathan Espinoza missed a penalty goal from in front during the final minutes at Windsor Sporting Complex in front of a 500-strong crowd.
 Chilean-born Ernie Tobar was the head coach of the team for the Thailand fixture.

 The Latin Heat not only improved on the field, but also improved their profile in the public as well.
 They appeared in various newspapers and news websites in Sydney and Brisbane and also on the NRL, Fox Sports and Courier Mail websites.
 One Latin Heat player (Brandon Tobar) won Try of the Week on Channel 9's The Footy Show while playing for Penrith Juniors.

 After coach Ernie Tobar stepped aside due to family commitments, Argentinian-born Gabe Keegan became head coach of the Heat.

 The team welcomed an influx of highly-influential players around the same time, including 130 kg Sean Day (from the Olarte family in Peru), 125 kg Eduardo Wegener (Chilean heritage) and former Guyana Commonwealth Games representative Kevin McKenzie (born in Guyana).

 After again participating in the Wests Mitchelton Nines without much success, Latin Heat took on Portugal at Woolahra Oval in Sydney in October 2014 and won 40–6.
-The team dedicated the victory to Grace Chacone, mother of influential player Grantito Chacone, who had passed away in the weeks before the game.
+The team dedicated the victory to Grace Chacone, mother of influential player Grantito Chacone, who had died in the weeks before the game.

 In 2015 in a rematch against the Philippines at Bishop Park, Nundah in Brisbane, the Philippines won 80–4, with Jacob Giuliano scoring the sole try for the Heat.

 More players of Latin heritage have been identified for the team in New South Wales, Queensland, Perth, and Melbourne.